Showerspro2/Showerspro2/README.md

 15+ years spanning regulated banking, financial services operations, and construction project delivery, now applying that domain depth to building AI assisted products.

+Most of my active project work is in private repositories, built for clients and regulated environments.
+Happy to walk through the code or share access directly on request.

 LinkedIn: linkedin.com/in/obafemi-arokoyo